nanonyme/twisted-django/README.md

 available for the application and statics are delivered in a nonblocking fashion.

-Another possible use case is to use this together with https://pypi.python.org/pypi/crochet/; this library calls no_setup for you so you can just use crotchet as normal from a Django application and all your asynchronic items will be ran in Twisted reactor that's running in the main
+Additionally you can use this together with https://pypi.python.org/pypi/crochet/; this library calls no_setup for you so you can just use crotchet as normal from a Django application and all your asynchronic items will be ran in Twisted reactor that's running in the main